 Minneapolis Green Zones Workgroup Final Report

-On April 28, 2017, the Minneapolis City Council unanimously approved a resolution designating two Green Zones in the City of Minneapolis: a Northern Green Zone and a Southern Green Zone.
+On April 28, 2017, the Minneapolis City Council unanimously approved a resolution designating two Green Zones in the City of Minneapolis: a Northside Green Zone and a Southside Green Zone.
 The Minneapolis Green Zones Initiative is a place-based policy initiative to promote health and economic well-being in communities that are overburdened by environmental pollution and face greater social, economic and political vulnerability.
 By designating communities as Green Zones, designing strategies in partnership with community residents and targeting resources in a comprehensive way, the initiative hopes to support transformative, lasting change for two of Minneapolis’ most disenfranchised communities.

 From April 2016 through March 2017 a Workgroup of community stakeholders, City staff and agency partners met monthly to come up with designation criteria, goals and strategies.
 A series of focus groups in key communities were held to validate and improve upon the Workgroup’s recommendations.
 The key priority issues that the Workgroup identified to create economic development using environmentally conscious efforts include: